GuJEMSAdTech/gujemsiossdk/README.md

 ```

 Alternatively you can simply call the `- (DFPBannerView *)adView;` method and position the returned view via
-autolayout constraints or your preferred view layout.
+autolayout constraints or your preferred view layouting method.

 The returned ad view object is of type `DFPBannerView` known from the Google SDK for DFP Users on iOS.